- Advisors, People, and Office Hours

 - Scholarship and Job Seekers

 ALEKS Math Placement Test Guide - Calculus Readiness Exam

-What is the purpose of ALEKS Math Placement Test?
+What are the purposes of ALEKS Math Placement Test?

 You will be placed into Math 119A (Survey of Calculus) for Biology majors or Math 122 (Calculus I) for other majors.
 Even if you don’t feel you are ready for calculus, taking ALEKS Math Placement Test will help you refreshing and improving your math knowledge and thus prepare you to be more successful in the calculus prerequisite courses, Math 113 (Precalculus Algebra) and/or Math 111 (Precalculus Trigonometry).